List of The Price Is Right pricing games: Split Decision

 A car and a medium prize were shown and a string of eight digits was displayed on a gameboard.
 The numbers in the prices of the prizes appeared in order but were not necessarily placed side by side.
 The contestant was given 20 seconds to pull down the three digits that made up the price of the smaller prize, leaving the five digits that made up the price of the car.
 To stop the clock, the contestant pushed a button on the gameboard.
 If the correct three-digit price for the smaller prize had been pulled down, the contestant won both prizes.
 If incorrect, the contestant continued guessing until a correct guess was made or time ran out.

 A later variation in the rules did not feature a clock.
 Instead, the contestant was given only three chances to win.

 Step Up

-The contestant had a chance to win up to four prizes and $3,000 cash.
+The contestant had a chance to win up to four prizes and $3,000.
 The contestant selected one prize and the price was immediately revealed.
 The contestant then attempted to choose a more expensive prize.
 A correct choice awarded both prizes and $500, after which the contestant could either stop the game or try to choose a more expensive prize.
 If this choice was correct, the contestant also won that prize and an additional $1,000 and had the same choice to stop or continue.
 If the contestant continued, and the last prize was the most expensive of all, the contestant won it as well and an additional $1,500.
 However, an incorrect guess at any time ended the game and the contestant lost everything.